amolsood/notes/AWS/VPC/Highlights.md

 ### Security Groups and Network ACLs (NACL)

-- Security groups are virtual firewalls for and EC2 instance, defaults to `blocked` unless opened to 0.0.0.0/0 (to open up to everything)
+- Security groups are virtual firewalls for an EC2 instance, defaults to `blocked` unless opened to 0.0.0.0/0 (to open up to everything)
 - Are stateful in nature. **Responses to allowed inbound traffic are allowed flow out irrespective of outbound rules**.
 If port 80 is opened as inbound rule and blocked in outbound rule, it will still allow the communication over port 80.
 - NACL is an optional layer of security which acts as a firewall for a VPC which monitors traffic flowing in or out.
-- Inbound and outboud traffic is
+- Inbound and outbound traffic is
   - allowed for Default NACLs
   - blocked by default on Custom NACLs until rules are added
 - Each subnet in VPC must be associated an NACL.
 If not explicitly specified, it will associate to default NACL